SpunkyBot/spunkybot/README.md

 - Connect to your game server and type `!iamgod` in the global chat to get the admin level "Head Admin".
 This command is only once available.

+### Heartbeat
+Spunky Bot has an option to send a heartbeat signal to our masterserver.
+There is no client data sent to the masterserver at all!
+Data in the heartbeat packet contain: Spunky Bot version, the port of the game server and the operating system version.
+The information is used for generating global statistics and to determine operating system popularity.

 ## Documentation
 You can find all the documentation in the [Wiki](https://github.com/SpunkyBot/spunkybot/wiki).